swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 scalability, experiment tracking, and standardization.
-Integrating Jupyter Notebooks into [:simple-python: Python](../tools.md) scripts suitable for running ML experiments in a more modular and reproducible manner can help address these shortcomings and enhance the overall ML development process.
+Integrating Jupyter Notebooks into [:simple-python: Python](../tools.md) scripts suitable for running ML experiments in a more modular and reproducible manner can help address these issues and enhance the overall ML development process.

 [:simple-python: pip](../tools.md) is the standard package manager for Python.
 It is used to install and manage dependencies in a Python environment.